ocaml/dune/doc/dune-files.rst

 where ``<setting>`` is one of:

-- ``preserve`` do not clear terminal screen beteween rebuilds.
+- ``preserve`` does not clear the terminal screen beteween rebuilds.

-- ``clear-on-rebuild`` clear terminal screen between rebuilds.
+- ``clear-on-rebuild`` clears the terminal screen between rebuilds.

-- ``clear-on-rebuild-and-flush-history`` clear terminal between rebuilds, and also delete everything in the scrollback buffer.
+- ``clear-on-rebuild-and-flush-history`` clears the terminal between rebuilds, and it also deletes everything in the scrollback buffer.

 .. _sandboxing_preference:

 sandboxing_preference
 ---------------------

-Your preferred sandboxing setting.
-Individual rules may specify different preferences, Dune will try to utilize a setting satisfying both conditions.
+The preferred sandboxing setting.
+Individual rules may specify different preferences.
+Dune will try to utilize a setting satisfying both conditions.

 .. code:: scheme